sunflowerdeath/taply/README.md

 across different input methods - mouse, touch and keyboard.

 - Fixes sticky hover and pressed state for touch
-- Prevents focus when using mouse or touch but still allows to focus using keyboard
+- Prevents focus when using mouse and touch, but still allows to focus using keyboard

 ## Install